Incarceration rate (per 100,000 inhabitants)

 Number of releases

-Overcrowding is an issue for certain penal institutions
+Overcrowding is an issue for specific types of prison facilities

 Pre-trial detention units are usually more overcrowded than prisons for sentenced inmates.